Home > Blog > An Overview of Scotland’s Residential Property Market: Autumn Edition

 Autumn Outlook

-Looking ahead to the autumn, the Scottish property market is likely to face both opportunities and challenges.
-The market traditionally experiences a temporary uptick in activity over September and October and with interest rates stabilising after a series of increases, there may be renewed confidence among buyers who had been waiting for more certainty in the market.
+The Scottish property market is likely to face both opportunities and challenges over the autumn period.
+The market traditionally experiences a temporary uptick in activity over September and October and with interest rates seeing their first fall from their peak of 5.25% (they are currently sitting at 5.0%), there may be renewed confidence among buyers who had been waiting for more certainty in the market.

 Another factor to watch is the impact of potential changes in government policy.
-Forecasted changes to capital gains tax are making landlords and second homeowners jittery and we anticipate an increase of properties being brought to market from sellers trying to protect their investment and beat the introduction of these predicted measures.
+Forecasted changes to capital gains tax have made landlords and second homeowners jittery and we have already seen an increase of properties being brought to market from sellers trying to protect their investment and beat the introduction of these predicted measures.

 We are also expecting that the changes to VAT on private school fees, coming into force at the start of the new year, will prompt many families to reconsider their educational choices, leading to increased interest in homes within catchment areas for top-rated state schools.
 Edinburgh, where a significant proportion of children attend private schools, is likely to feel this impact keenly.
 However, the full effect of this VAT change on the local property market remains difficult to assess, as families weigh up the many factors involved.